 -When it falls

-Or in the Middle East it has been said, to employ “finery techniques,” that “fine art should be fine.”
+In the Middle East, it has been said, to employ “finery techniques,” that “fine art should be fine.”
 In the Middle East it is commonplace for a lot of people to reside in palaces, which would further create a desire for finery, or art that is compatible with the local architecture.

 Afua Serwah Osei-Bonsu